RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

 }
 ```

-I've never been so happy to get this code this shitty to work :smile:
+I've never been so happy to get code this shitty to work :joy:

 The end result is that now I can call and await the async methods by using my wrappers: